muke1908/chat-e2ee/README.md

 This project includes a light weight frontend UI - bootstrapped with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 The FE client is located in `./client` folder.

 **Backend:**
 The backend runs on express/nodejs.
-In production mode, express server exposes the API endpoints and serve the static frontend from `./client/build`.
+In production mode, express server exposes the API endpoints and serves the static frontend from `./client/build`.

 **JS SDK:**
 `@chat-e2ee/service` - located in `./service` - A SDK that client uses to interact with backend.
 More info: [Readme](https://github.com/muke1908/chat-e2ee/tree/master/service)